astronomer/docs/astro/astro-support.md

 ### Include logs or code snippets

-If you've already copied task logs or Airflow component logs, send them as a part of your request.
+If you've already copied task logs or [Apache Airflow®](https://airflow.apache.org) component logs, send them as a part of your request.
 The more context you can provide, the better.

 ### Check recommended support articles